 About

-Rebecca Walker is a best-selling writer, producer, and cultural catalyst who has contributed to the global conversation about identity, power and the evolution of the human family for more than two decades.
-Her books include Black Cool: One Thousand Streams of Blackness, Baby Love: Choosing Motherhood After a Lifetime of AmbivalenceAde: A Love Story, and the interactive journal What’s Your Story: A Guide to Everyday Evolution.
+Rebecca Walker has catalyzed the global conversation about identity, power, and the evolution of the human family for three decades.
+She is the author of a dozen books including Baby Love: Choosing Motherhood After a Lifetime of Ambivalence, Ade: A Love Story, Black Cool: One Thousand Streams of Blackness, the interactive journal What’s Your Story: A Guide to Everyday Evolution, and her many essays have appeared in publications ranging from the New York Times and Book Forum to Corriere de la Serra and Cosmopolitan.